Signs of a dry guitar…information from Martin, Taylor, Gibson, Zager and every guitar manufacturer in the world.

 This video will show you how to tighten the amplifier jack if it’s really loose spinning and dangling: https://youtu.be/nJlp9YBiz6U

-When woods get dry the face lowers 1 millimeter which throws off the geometry of the instrument causing buzzes, rattles, poor sound and multiple issues.
-This is true for all quality solid wood guitars made by all manufacturers but happens more frequently on higher level instruments with thinner hand scalloped bracing which give you deeper sound and easier playability.
-This method of sealing moisture inside the body raising humidity to 90% puts the woods back into their original position.
-If you have a crack this method can also naturally repair a crack.
+When woods get dry the face lowers 1 millimeter which throws off the geometry of the entire guitar causing buzzing, poor sound and multiple issues.
+This is true for all quality solid wood guitars made by all manufacturers but happens more frequently on higher level instruments with thinner hand scalloped bracing which give you that deeper sound and easier playability. https://www.youtube.com/watch?v=7CXwdWZGfdM

 This has to do with placement of the transducer under the saddle and is a very easy adjustment.
 When woods get dry they shift causing the saddle (the white piece on the bridge) to become misaligned with the transducer underneath.
 This will give certain strings more volume than others.
 Now your heavier strings will always carry more volume than the thinner strings so if you’re lacking volume on the thinner strings this would need to be adjusted using the dials on your electronics control box.